AlexShkarin/pyLabLib/docs/devices/stages_basics.rst

 Application notes and examples
 -------------------------------------------

-Here we talk more practically about performing tasks common to most stages.
+Here we talk more practically about using pyalblib to perform common tasks.

 Motion